-This section does not apply to the Macfarlane Trust, the Macfarlane (Special Payments) Trust the Macfarlane (Special Payments) (No 2) Trust, the Caxton Foundation, the Eileen Trust, the Fund, the Independent Living Fund (2006), the MFET Limited, the Skipton Fund and the London Bombing Relief Fund.
+This section does not apply to the Macfarlane Trust, the Macfarlane (Special Payments) Trust the Macfarlane (Special Payments) (No 2) Trust, the Caxton Foundation, the Eileen Trust, the Fund, the MFET Limited, the Skipton Fund and the London Bombing Relief Fund.
 See paragraph 8.042.